Jaxelr/Minimig/README.md

 ## Credit

-This library is a fork from Mayflower.net which seems to be [inactive](https://github.com/bretcope/Mayflower.NET)
+This library started as a fork from Mayflower.net which is [inactive](https://github.com/bretcope/Mayflower.NET)

 ## License